Vish-0806/MediConnect/README.md

 ---

 > [!WARNING]
 > ### ⚠️ Clinical Disclaimer
 > **MediConnect provides preliminary, automated symptom analysis strictly for educational and informational purposes.** It is **NOT** a diagnostic medical device, medical opinion, or substitute for consultation with a licensed healthcare practitioner.
 In the event of an acute medical emergency, immediately contact your local emergency services (e.g., 911, 112) or visit the nearest emergency medical facility.

 ---

 ## 📖 Overview

-Navigating primary healthcare often involves friction: patients struggle to interpret physical symptoms, experience anxiety from unstructured internet searches, and face delays in securing appointments with the appropriate medical specialists.
+Navigating primary healthcare often involves friction: patients struggle to interpret physical symptoms, experience anxiety from unstructured internet searches, and face delays in securing appointments with the appropriate medical specialists

 **MediConnect** bridges this gap by unifying **intelligent natural language symptom triage** with **clinical booking pathways**:
 1. **Conversational Symptom Intake:** Patients describe their symptoms in plain, natural language.